natecraddock/nvim-find/README.md

 ## Search (`ripgrep`)
 **Non-transient**.
 Search files in the current working directory with ripgrep with a preview.

 This finder shows a preview of the match in context of the file.
+After choosing a result the lines are also sent to the quickfix list for later reference.

 Example mapping:
 ```